dyvenia/git-workshop/Exercises.md

 4. Sort your commits.

+5. Test the code
+    - Go to `calculator/tests/` and run `pytest unit_tests_calculator.py`.
+If you don't have pytest install it using `pip install pytest`

-5. Push changes to github.
+6. Push changes to github.

-6. Create a pull request and select `djagoda881` as reviewer.
+7. Create a pull request and select `djagoda881` as reviewer.

 ### Medium level tasks

+#### Step by step instructions

+1. Fork the repository.

+2. Create your branch where you will add changes.

+3. Add changes to all files.
+(Check the Answers tab for a list of files that need to be changed)

+4. Sort your commits.

+5. Test the code
+    - Go to `calculator/tests/` and run `pytest unit_tests_calculator.py`.
+If you don't have pytest install it using `pip install pytest`

+6. Push changes to github.

+7. Create a pull request to `main` branch and select `djagoda881` as reviewer.
 ### Answers

 ```python